-A while ago, I setup a local file server using PSiTransfer.
+A while ago, I had setup a local file server using PSiTransfer.
 While using my file server, I wanted to test the upload limit, maximum upload size, and download speed of the files/folders.
 For that purpose, I needed different size files.
 I have various size files in my hard drive.
-But, I want the file to be exactly 100 MB in size.
-After a bit of Google search and go through over some Linux forums, I found what I wanted.
-For those wondering, this brief guide explains how to create files of a certain size in Unix-like systems.
-Read on.
+But, I want a file to be exactly 100 MB in size.
+After a bit of web search, I found out how to create files of a certain size in Linux and Unix-like systems.

 Create Files Of A Certain Size In Linux

 There are few ways to create files with given size.
 I will show them all with practical examples.

 All commands mentioned in this guide are part of GNU coreutils, so you don't have to install them.
 These commands comes pre-installed by default.